Skip to main content

 We started out as a simple bot for connecting Ethereum with Discord, inspired by our own needs for better token-gating and general access management of internet native groups.

-Over time, Guild evolved to be integrated with multiple platforms like Discord, Telegram, Twitter, Google Workspace, GitHub in addition to 25+ chains and several web3 protocols such as POAP, Mirror, Lens and Snapshot.
+Over time, Guild evolved to be integrated with multiple platforms like Discord, Telegram, Twitter, Google Workspace, GitHub in addition to 60+ chains, 30+ tools and several web3 protocols such as Farcaster, PolygonID, Gitcoin Passport and Snapshot.
 Supporting a diverse set of projects like ZetaChainArbitrum, Scroll or Base.

 What is our mission?